 SBIFF Hosts Riviera Red Carpet Pajama Party

 Last Sunday afternoon at the Riviera Theatre, SBIFF literally rolled out the red carpet to welcome supporters to its 2nd annual Riviera Red Carpet Pajama Party.
-Open to the public, the event netted about $60,000 for SBIFF’s (Santa Barbara International Film Festival) extensive and impressive education programs.
+Open to the public, the event raised funds for SBIFF’s (Santa Barbara International Film Festival) extensive and impressive education programs.

 SBIFF is well known for its world-class film festival.
 Less well-known but also world-class are its education programs for youth in Santa Barbara and beyond.
 As a result of the wild success of the film festival and other funding sources, SBIFF offers, free of charge, a dozen amazing programs, which further its mission to “engage, enrich, and inspire people through the power of film.”